xinghua-qu/xinghua-qu.github.io/_pages/about.md

 I am a research scientist and _tech lead_ at ByteDance Seed, specializing in training multimodal large language models (LLMs) and LLM agents using **reinforcement learning (RL)**.
 I got my PhD degree from Nanyang Technological University (NTU, Singapore) in 2022, where my research centered on "Adversarial Robustness of Deep Reinforcement Learning".

 **Recent news**
-- 🎉 Two papers accepted by ICCV-2025.
+- 🎉 Two papers accepted by ICCV-2025; One ICCV paper was selected as highlight.
 - 🏆 Received _Spot Bonus_ award for Breakthrough In New Area from Bytedance Seed (rate=2/366).
 - 🎉 One paper accepted by ICML-2025 as _spotlight_ (acceptance rate=2.6%).
 - 🎉 One paper accepted by ICLR-2025.